MicrosoftDocs/azure-docs/articles/azure-functions/functions-how-to-azure-devops.md

 ## Deploy your app

-You'll deploy with the [Azure Function App Deploy](/azure/devops/pipelines/tasks/deploy/azure-function-app) task.
+You'll deploy with the [Azure Function App Deploy v2](/azure/devops/pipelines/tasks/reference/azure-function-app-v2) task.
 This task requires an [Azure service connection](/azure/devops/pipelines/library/service-endpoints) as an input.
 An Azure service connection stores the credentials to connect from Azure Pipelines to Azure.

+The v2 version of the task includes support for newer applications stacks for .NET, Python, and Node.
+The task includes networking predeployment checks and deployment won't proceed when there are issues.

 # [YAML](#tab/yaml)